-The provisions of this Agreement shall not apply to any employee who has left the employ of the County of Morris prior to the date of signing of this Agreement by all parties, provided however, the salary article shall retroactively apply from January 1, 2003 through the date of retirement of any employee retiring prior to the date of signing of the Agreement.
+The Provisions of this Agreement shall not apply to any employee who has left the employ of the County of Morris prior to the date of signing this Agreement by all parties.
+However, the salary provisions shall retroactively apply from January 1, 2003 through the date of retirement of any employee retiring prior to the date of signing of this Agreement.
 The estate of a deceased employee who dies prior to the date of signing of the Agreement shall receive the employee's salary adjustment retroactively from January 1, 2003 to the employee's last date of employment.

 Whenever a member of the bargaining unit is a defendant in any criminal or quasi-criminal proceeding arising out of and directly related to the lawful exercise of police powers in the furtherance of his official duties, and only after the appropriate internal affairs investigation has found that the employee has done no wrong, the governing body of the County shall provide said employee with necessary means for the defense of such proceedings, but not for his defense in a criminal or quasi-criminal proceeding instituted as a result of a complaint on behalf of the County.

-This Agreement shall be in full force and effect as of the first day of January, 2003 and shall remain in full force and effect through the thirty-first day of December, 2006.
-If either party desires to modify or terminate this Agreement, it must, no later than August 31, 2006, give written notice of its intention and furnish a copy of its proposals to the other party.
-In the event no such notice and proposals are received by August 31, 2006, this Agreement shall continue in effect from year to year after December 31, 2006 subject to modification or termination by either party upon written notice given prior to August 31st of any succeeding year.
+This Agreement shall be in full force and effect as of the first day of January 2003 and shall remain in full force and effect through the 31st day of December 2006.
+If either party desires to modify or terminate this Agreement, it must, no later than October 31, 2006, give written notice of its intention and furnish a copy of its proposals to the other party.
+In the event no such notice and proposals are received by October 31, 2006 this Agreement shall continue in effect from year to year after December 31, 2006, subject to modification or termination by either party upon written notice given prior to March 31 of any succeeding year.

-IN WITNESS WHEREOF, the parties have hereunto set their hands and seals the day and year first above written.
+IN WITNESS THEREOF, the parties have hereunto set their hands and seals the day and year first above written.

 MORRIS COUNTY BOARD OF OFFICE OF THE SHERIFF